MicrosoftDocs/msix-docs/msix-src/manage/troubleshoot-msix-container.md

 ---
-Description: This guide explains how to troubleshoot runtime issues in an MSIX container.
+Description: Learn how to troubleshoot runtime issues in an MSIX container.
 title: Troubleshoot runtime issues in an MSIX container ms.date: 07/11/2019 ms.topic: article